SSWConsulting/SSW.Rules.Content/rules/choose-azure-services/rule.md

 There are 2 overarching questions to ask when building out Azure architecture:

-# 1. How do you run your app?
+## 1. How do you run the app?
-There are heaps of models on offer in Azure for running your app.
+Azure offers heaps of models for running your app.
 So, to choose the right one you need to break this question down into 3 further parts:

-## 1.1 How much control do I need?
+### 1.1 How much control is needed?
 There are many different levels of control that can be provided.
-From a VM which provides complete control over every aspect to an out-of-the-box solution which provides very little control.
+From a VM which provides complete control over every aspect, to an out-of-the-box SaaS solution which provides very little control.

 Keep in mind, that the more control you have, the more maintenance will be required meaning more costs.
-It is crucial to find the suite spot for control vs maintenance costs, really think about if the extra control gained is actually necessary.
+It is crucial to find the sweet spot for control vs maintenance costs - is the extra control gained actually necessary?

 * Infrastructure as a Service (IaaS)
    * Consumer responsible for everything beyond the hardware